LilianDm/UnoGame/README.md

 Features and goals
 * A player vs. AI UNUS simulation (similar to UNO)
-* images of what happened/what's going on
+* Images displaying what is going on in the game for the user
-* a clear view of the hand
+* A clear view of the hand
-* a start screen and message
+* A start screen and message
-* an end screen and message
+* An end screen and message
-* Boolean for who is playing or not

 ## UI and Logic Planning